Eddie Gilbert (wrestler): Various promotions (1990–1993)

-Eddie left WCW in April 1990 and also divorced Hyatt.
+Gilbert left WCW in April 1990 and also divorced Hyatt.
 He went back to the independents where he could book again.
 He worked for the United States Wrestling Association (USWA) in Memphis (where he feuded with Jerry Lawler) and the Global Wrestling Federation (GWF), as well as Philadelphia's Tri-State Wrestling Alliance promotion.
 Gilbert's most famous feud in the Memphis territory involved an angle between himself and Lawler in September 1990.
 Eddie and his brother Doug were "fired" from the promotion, and in retaliation hit Lawler with their car and fled the scene.
 Numerous home viewers, fearing for Lawler, immediately called the police to report what they had just seen as a legitimate vehicular assault.
 Lawler had to inform the police what was going on and Lawler was forced to appear on television (while selling his "injuries") sooner than intended out of concern that Gilbert would have been legitimately arrested if he did not show on TV that he was all right.

 Gilbert quit the USWA in January 1991.
 The on air story was that he had chosen to leave the promotion rather than be injured by Jim Cornette and The Fabulous Ones.
 Due to a pay dispute, Gilbert, along with his brother Doug (who wrestled under a mask as the Dark Patriot) left the GWF in 1992.

 In September 1991, Gilbert toured Japan with W*ING.
 During the tour, he primarily teamed with Tom Prichard against teams such as the Headhunters and Koichiro Kimura and Yukihiro Kanemura.
 He returned to W*ING in November 1993, this time wrestling as "the Boogie Man" and teaming with Leatherface.